 The WooCommerce Bookings plugin has this Seasonal Pricing feature built into it as they allow to set pricing rules for particular date ranges.
 On the other hand, again our Booking & Appointment plugin does not have this feature built-in but we do have an Addon plugin for this named Seasonal Pricing Addon.

 8. Regular Plugin Updates with New Features

 If you have used premium WordPress plugins before you would understand that regular plugin updates are a necessity.
-The things keeps moving forward at a rapid pace in the WordPress sphere especially in the WooCommerce community.
-With every major WordPress and WooCommerce updates, the plugin authors need to make sure that they are in sync with the changes in the latest versions otherwise they will be left behind.
+Things keep moving forward at a rapid pace in the WordPress sphere especially in the WooCommerce community.
+With every major WordPress and WooCommerce update, the plugin authors need to make sure that they are in sync with the changes in the latest versions otherwise they will be left behind.

 And since Booking & Appointment is one of our most popular plugins there is always a higher focus on it.

 On the other hand, WooCommerce Bookings is just another extension that WooCommerce.com offers.
 So, it is natural that it is not at the center of their attention and that is why it receives a lesser number of updates and far fewer new features compared to our Booking & Appointment plugin.
 We do take up every bug reported by a customer seriously and try to fix them with utmost priority while with WooCommerce Bookings it can take weeks to get a bug fixed.